tburnett/wtlike/README.md

 2. Or, for very bright flares, for example GRBs, one can simply count the number of photons within a circular region, that is, aperture photometry.

-Matthew Kerr has [introduced](https://arxiv.org/pdf/1910.00140.pdf) a third method, basically counting photons but using information from a static likelihood analysis to assign a "weight" to each photon the probability for being from the source in question, then optimizing this likelihood.
+Matthew Kerr [introduced](https://arxiv.org/pdf/1910.00140.pdf) a third method, basically counting photons but using information from a static likelihood analysis to assign a "weight" to each photon, the probability for being from the source in question, then optimizing this likelihood.
 This assumes that the only thing changing is the flux of the source.
 He calls it "retrospective", since the analysis for the full time is then applied back to the individual photons.

 ### Individual photon Likelihood ("unbinned")